ecknight/wildrtrax/README.md

 wt_kaleidoscope_tags(input, output, tz, freq_bump = T) # Add a frequency buffer to the tag, e.g. 20000 kHz

-## Upload the tags to a WildTrax project, then authenticate to WildTrax
+## Authenticate to WildTrax, then upload the tags to a WildTrax project
 wt_auth()

 # Get a project id